← Insights|Operations

 A multi-SKU packaging system solves this before it becomes a problem.
 It defines what stays consistent across the range and what is allowed to vary.
 It makes the next SKU faster to brief, faster to proof and more likely to look right next to the existing range.

-What a packaging system actually is
+What is a multi-SKU packaging system?

 A packaging system is a set of defined rules for your brand across all packaging touchpoints.
 It is not the same as a brand guide.
 A brand guide tells you how to use the logo and what colors you have.
 A packaging system tells you how the logo sits on a 10ml vial shrink sleeve at 2mm from the base, what the label font size is at that scale, what the back-of-pack hierarchy is for a secondary box and what color coding system you use to differentiate SKUs.